richaj18/PLL_8x/README.md

 # PLL 8x Clock Multiplier

-2 Day Workshop on PLL Design using Google SkyWater 130nm Technology The spice simulations were done using the Ngspice Open source EDA.
+2 Day Workshop on PLL Design using Google SkyWater 130nm Technology<br>
+The spice simulations were done using the Ngspice Open source EDA.<br>
 The lab sessions carried out for Layout using the Ngspice EDA Tool.